-Children's progress towards the Early Learning Goals is recorded throughout the year and shared with SLT on a termly basis.
+Children's progress towards the Early Learning Goals is recorded throughout the year and shared with the Senior Leadership Team on a termly basis.
 Towards the end of the summer term the EYFS profile is completed and results of this are sent to the LA.
 Children's progress is shared with parents termly at parent consultations and open afternoons.
-Parents receive a teacher report at the end of Reception to share their child's progress in all areas of learning in the EYFS profile.
+Parents receive a teacher report at the end of Reception, which shares their child's progress in all areas of learning in the EYFS profile.